RobertoPirrone/ic-expo-mvp/README.md

 Changes to Kaia's repo needed for Expo SDK52 (cli 0.22.20)

-This repo is still in its early stage, tested only on the iOS simulator.
+This repo is still in its early stage, but runs woth in *Expo Go* and as a real app, iOS and Android.

-No changes to the canisters stuff, I use the ones provided by Kaia
+Changes are only on the React Native code, there are no changes to the canisters stuff, I use the ones provided by Kaia

 Basically:
 - updated package versions
 - the content of App.js now is src/app/index.tsx
 - the URL of the deep link contains the string *redirect*, so a redirect.tsx is needed under src/app
-- deep link URL is taken from the environment (EXPO_PUBLIC_DEEP_LINK)
+- deep link URL is taken from the environment (EXPO_PUBLIC_DEEP_LINK, should be "exp://127.0.0.1:8081/--/") for *Expo go*, or from the *scheme* variable in production builds
-- I used Expo Go, so the deep link url has a *exp:* scheme: exp://127.0.0.1:8081/--/

 ## Get started

-1. Install dependencies (both standard expo stuff and the IC libraries), and build the ios and android environment
+1. Install dependencies (both standard expo stuff and the IC libraries)

    ```bash
    npm install